Wigglewithit/Neighbori/README.md

-# SkillShare
+# Neighbori

-SkillShare is a lightweight, free-to-use platform built for connecting people through community-powered skill-sharing.
+Neighbori is a lightweight, free-to-use platform built for connecting people through community-powered skill-sharing.
-Whether you want to learn something new, teach a skill, or offer services in exchange for knowledge, SkillShare enables all of that without the friction of traditional freelancing platforms.
+Whether you want to learn something new, teach a skill, or offer services in exchange for knowledge, Neighbori enables all of that without the friction of traditional freelancing platforms.

 ##  Features